kubernetes/website/content/en/docs/tasks/administer-cluster/dns-custom-nameservers.md

 originally used kube-dns, you may still have `kube-dns` deployed rather than CoreDNS.

 {{< note >}}
-Both the CoreDNS and kube-dns Service are named `kube-dns` in the `metadata.name` field.
+The CoreDNS Service is named `kube-dns` in the `metadata.name` field.
 This is so that there is greater interoperability with workloads that relied on the legacy `kube-dns` Service name to resolve addresses internal to the cluster.
 Using a Service named `kube-dns` abstracts away the implementation detail of which DNS provider is running behind that common name.
 {{< /note >}}